Martin/General Dynamics RB-57F Canberra: Testing and production

 WB-57F Canberra 63-13503 Rivet Slice conversion taxiing at Kirtland.
 Now flying as NASA 926.

 The first test flight of the RB-57F prototype was conducted on 23 June 1963 at Edwards Air Force Base, California.
-The prototype showed remarkable power, reaching 50000 ft in 18 minutes with a steady rate of climb of 2,725 f/min (831 m/min).
+The prototype showed the aircraft reaching 50000 ft in 18 minutes with a steady rate of climb of 2,725 f/min (831 m/min).
 Its RB-57D chase plane was unable to match it in maneuverability.
 The wing design created tremendous lift even at idle speeds; the aircraft was airborne after a takeoff roll of only 2600 ft at sea level.
 Because of this it also proved difficult to land, and if an engine failed during takeoff, TF33 main engine thrust was limited to 70% power to maintain directional control.
 Despite some shortcomings the design had shown exceptional performance and Big Safari authorized the First Chip production program in August 1963 for the fabrication of 19 more RB-57Fs from existing B-57 airframes.

 After its flight test program, the two RB-57F prototypes were sent to Rhein-Main AB, West Germany in late 1963 for operational testing and evaluation (OT&E) with the 7407th Support Squadron, where they proved their effectiveness in flights along the German border at over 60000 ft, taking long-range photographs over the border into East Germany.
 They also flew reconnaissance missions over the Baltic Sea.
 They returned to the United States in February 1964 and were assigned to the 58th Weather Reconnaissance Squadron at Kirtland Air Force Base, New Mexico.
 High altitude flights required the wearing of David Clark Company A/P22S-2 and later A/P22S-4 full pressure suits, and crew pre-flight preparations were similar to those used by U-2 and SR-71 crews.